higherkindness/mu-scala/docs/src/main/docs/tutorials/grpc-with-protobuf.md

 * The trait is annotated with `@service`.
 This is a macro annotation.
 When we compile the code, it will create a companion object for the trait containing a load of useful helper methods for creating servers and clients.
-We'll see how to make use of them in the next tutorial.
+We'll see how to make use of these helpers in the next tutorial.
 * The annotation has 4 parameters:
     1. `Protobuf` describes how gRPC requests and responses are serialized
     2. `Identity` means GZip compression of requests and responses is disabled
-    3. `"hello"` is the namespace in which the RPC endpoint will be exposed
+    3. `"com.example"` is the namespace in which the RPC endpoint will be exposed
     4. `Capitalize` means the endpoint will be exposed as `SayHello`, not `sayHello`.